HOME

 Visitors may tour the house, summer kitchen, workshop, and barn—which are filled with original and period items—as well as the garden.

-Plans are underway this summer to begin reconstruction of the Basinger barn as the new Heritage Center.
+In August 2023, reconstruction of the Bixel-Basinger barn began between the farmhouse and the bank barn.
+It will be the society’s new Heritage Center.
 Visitors may view, from a safe distance, the progress of that project.

 Prices for Admission: $5 per adult, Free for children 16 and under.